okteto/movies-charts/README.md

 ## Requirements

 - Make sure your user has admin access to Okteto.
 This makes it possible to push to the `okteto` namespace in the Okteto Registry.
-Only admins can push the `okteto` namespace, but all users will be able to pull from the `okteto` namespace.
+Only admins can **push** to the `okteto` namespace, but all users will be able to **pull** from the `okteto` namespace.

 - Install `helm` >= 3.8.0